gideontzaig/Quantum_BB84_Protocol/README.md

 This repo provides a clean, beginner-friendly implementation of the **BB84 quantum key distribution** protocol using **Qiskit**.

 - Run **offline** with the local **Aer** simulator.
-- Optionally run the **same code online** on IBM Quantum (hardware or eligible simulators) via **Qiskit Runtime**—just flip a flag.
+- Optionally run the **same code online** on IBM Quantum (hardware or eligible simulators) via **Qiskit Runtime** - just flip a flag.

 ---

 ## What’s inside

-- `BB84_Qiskit_Aer_Notebook.ipynb` — a Jupyter notebook that explains and runs the BB84 pipeline step-by-step.
+- `BB84_Qiskit_Aer_Notebook.ipynb` - a Jupyter notebook that explains and runs the BB84 pipeline step-by-step.
-- `bb84_qiskit.py` — the same implementation packaged as a Python module.
+- `bb84_qiskit.py` - the same implementation packaged as a Python module.

 Both expose a single function: